OUR INDEPENDENCE MATTERS

-NCCHC's origins date to the early 1970s, when an American Medical Association study of jails found inadequate, disorganized health services and a lack of national standards.
-In collaboration with other organizations, the AMA established a program that in 1983 became NCCHC, an independent, not-for-profit 501(c)(3) organization whose early mission was to evaluate and develop policy and programs for a field clearly in need of assistance.
+NCCHC’s origins date to the early 1970s, when an American Medical Association study of jails found inadequate, disorganized health services and a lack of national standards.
+In collaboration with other organizations, the AMA established a program that in 1983 became an independent, 501(c)(3) nonprofit organization: the National Commission on Correctional Health Care (NCCHC).

 The Certified Correctional Health Professional program recognizes the professionalism of individuals involved in all aspects of correctional health care.
-Participants have earned the highly regarded CCHP designation by demonstrating mastery of national standards and the special knowledge and skills expected of leaders in this complex and ever-changing field.
+Participants earn the highly regarded CCHP designation by demonstrating mastery of NCCHC’s national standards and the special knowledge and skills required in this complex field.
+Specialty certifications for correctional nurses, physicians, and mental health professionals, as well as an advanced certification, also are available.

 Publications and Resources